thomazyazima/thomazyazima.github.io/week-1/5-web-basics/my_reflection.md

 ##Part 1: Describe the following and give examples.

+- Browser:
+- DNS:
+- Domain:
 - Internet:
-- World wide web:
+- IP address:
-- DNS:
+- Web app:
 - Web server:
-- Browser:
-- Domain:
 - Website:
-- Web App:
-- IP address:
+- World wide web:

 Explain how the internet displays your website after you push your changes.